syalunin/quantum-vortices/README.md

 [![arpack-ng](https://img.shields.io/badge/arpack-ng-blue?logo=github)](https://github.com/opencollab/arpack-ng)

 # Quantum vortices

-This repository provides powerful tools for solving the nonlinear Schrödinger equation arising in a wide range of applications, ranging from ultra-cold atoms and superconductivity to superfluid-related cosmic phenomena.
+This repository provides powerful tools for solving the nonlinear Schrödinger equation arising in a wide range of applications, ranging from Bose-Einstein condensation of ultracold atoms and superconductivity to superfluid-related cosmic phenomena

 ## Features
 - Real and imaginary time evolution